 When things go wrong

-To avoid inheritance tax (IHT), Norma willingly transferred the freehold of the entire building to Dawn in 2004.
+To avoid inheritance tax (IHT), the Mother willingly transferred the freehold of the entire building to her daughter in 2004.

-However, when Dawn had a child in 2008 it gave rise to tension between the pair, and relations eventually broke down.
-Dawn argued that Norma continually harassed her, or example, she made loud noises and created leaks into Dawn’s flat downstairs.
-Norma refused to let tradespeople enter the flat to fix the leaks, and also made false calls about Dawn to the police and social services.
+However, when the daughter had a child in 2008 it gave rise to tension between the pair, and relations eventually broke down.
+The daughter argued that the Mother continually harassed her, or example, she made loud noises and created leaks into the daughter’s flat downstairs.
+The Mother refused to let tradespeople enter the flat to fix the leaks, and also made false calls about her daughter to the police and social services.

-Eventually, Dawn sought to have her mother evicted and the case went to court in 2022.
+Eventually, the daughter sought to have her mother evicted and the case went to court in 2022.

-The judge decided that transferring ownership of the property had been an outright gift, and that Norma was obliged to vacate the upstairs flat and pay £10,000 in costs.
+The judge decided that transferring ownership of the property had been an outright gift, and that the Mother was obliged to vacate the upstairs flat and pay £10,000 in costs.

 What this means to you